SpaceXe-tech/yt-api/README.md

 ### Step 3: Configure Environment Variables

 Create a copy of the `.env.example` file and rename it to `.env`.
 Edit the `.env` file to set up your environment variables according to your needs.

+> [!WARNING]
+> Some of the settings in the `.env` file are very sensitive to the app.
+A slight change can have a significant impact on the apps's functionality.
+Ensure you're in good knowledge of the changes you will be making.

 ### Step 4: Start the Server